didi/mand-mobile/components/swiper/README.en-US.md

 | to     | the next index | Number          |

 ##### @afterChange(from, to)
-event to be triggered afterChange a slide is changed
+event to be triggered after the slide is changed

 | Args | Description | Type |
 |----|-----|------|